-Even some of the best players go broke sometimes.
+Even top players go broke sometimes.

 Fact is, being a great poker player isn’t all it takes to be successful.
 You need to be disciplined and practice good bankroll management to avoid poker’s pitfalls.